ChengJin-git/LPPN/README.md

 All visual results can be also found in '[results/](./results)'.

+# Acknowledgement
+Part of code of this work is derived from [https://xueyangfu.github.io/projects/LPNet.html](https://xueyangfu.github.io/projects/LPNet.html).

 # Citation
 Citation information will be presented after the paper is fully published.

+# Contact
+We are glad to hear from you.
+If you have any questions, please feel free to contact [Cheng.Jin@std.uestc.edu.cn](mailto:Cheng.Jin@std.uestc.edu.cn) or open issues on this repository.

+# License
+This project is open sourced under MIT license.